Complete guide to the BP Pulse (formerly Polar Plus) charging network

 BP Pulse

 It’s not uncommon to find electric-car chargers at petrol stations – a number are operated by spin-offs from legacy oil companies, in fact.
-One such company is BP Pulse (formally Polar Plus), which operates a network of more than 9,000 chargers at fuel stations and other locations across the UK.
+One such company is BP Pulse (formally called Polar Plus), which operates a network of more than 8,500 chargers at fuel stations and other locations across the UK.

-That figure includes more than 3,000 rapid and ultra-rapid chargers, all of which can be found via a live map on the BP Pulse website.
-There’s also a dedicated app for smartphone users.
-BP Pulse plans to triple the number of chargers on its network by 2030 as the UK approaches the ban on sales of new petrol and diesel-powered vehicles.
+That figure includes more than 3,200 rapid and ultra-rapid chargers, all of which can be found via a live map on the BP Pulse website.
+There’s also a dedicated app for smartphone users, and preferential rates for subscribers – with available discounts of up to 20%.

 BP Pulse Gatwick